guzzlerio/docs.corcel.io/content/usage/command-line.md

 Run a Corcel test.
 Can either be from a [scenario file](/usage/using-a-scenario-file) or a [url file](/usage/using-a-url-file).

 ### `server`
-Server will start up a Corcel Http Server for use in distributed load tests.
-This is not fully implemented at present.
+Server will start up a Corcel Http Server for use in distributed load tests. **This is not fully implemented at present**.

 ---